MicrosoftDocs/ATADocs/ATPDocs/security-assessment-enforce-encryption-rpc.md

 If the `IF_ENFORCEENCRYPTICERTREQUEST` flag is turned on, the RPC interface only accepts connections with the `RPC_C_AUTHN_LEVEL_PKT_PRIVACY` authentication level.
 This is the highest authentication level, and requires each packet to be signed and encrypted so as to prevent any kind of relay attack.
 This is similar to `SMB Signing` in the SMB protocol.

-If the RPC enrollment interface does not require packet privacy, it becomes vulnerable to relay attacks (ESC8).
-The `IF_ENFORCEENCRYPTICERTREQUEST` flag is on by default, but is often turned off to allow clients that cannot support the required RPC authentication level, such as clients running Windows XP.
+If the RPC enrollment interface doesn't require packet privacy, it becomes vulnerable to relay attacks (ESC8).
+The `IF_ENFORCEENCRYPTICERTREQUEST` flag is on by default, but is often turned off to allow clients that can't support the required RPC authentication level, such as clients running Windows XP.

 ## Prerequisites

-This assessment is available only to customers who've installed a sensor on an AD CS server.
+This assessment is available only to customers who have installed a sensor on an AD CS server.
 For more information, see [New sensor type for Active Directory Certificate Services (AD CS)](whats-new.md#new-sensor-type-for-active-directory-certificate-services-ad-cs).

 ## How do I use this security assessment to improve my organizational security posture?